molebox/seed-postgres-database-tutorial/README.md

 Set your environment variables by copying the values from the `.env.example` file into a newly created `.env` file.
 Change the values to match your local Postgres configuration.

 To create the default 10 rows run `yarn seed` from a terminal.
-To create a custom amount of rows run `yarn seed --rows=x` where `x` is the amount of rows you wish to create.
+To create a custom amount of rows run `yarn seed --rows=x` where `x` is the number of rows you wish to create.

 Each time the script is run the database is dropped and re-created.
-To get a detailed run down of how the script works read the `guide.md` file.
+To get a detailed run-down of how the script works read the `guide.md` file.